iterative/dvc.org/content/blog/2022-2-15-february-22-heartbeat.md

 [GitHub profile image](https://app.orbit.love/dvc-community/members/danielbarnes)
 and the fact that he used to be a competitive paraglider.
-His record being 9.5 hours in the air! 😳 Many thanks to Daniel for his contributions to the Community that keep us all flying high! 🪂
+His record being 9.5 hours in the air! 😳 Many thanks to Daniel for his contributions to the Community that keeps us all flying high! 🪂

 <summary>✨Image Inspo✨</summary>
 </details>